 This standard is applicable to annual reporting periods beginning on or 1 January 2023.
 The standard replaces AASB 4 'Insurance Contracts', AASB 1023 'General Insurance Contracts' and AASB 1038 'Life Insurance Contracts' and will enhance comparability of accounting between products, companies and across jurisdictions by establishing principles for the recognition, measurement, presentation and disclosure of insurance contracts issued, including reinsurance contracts held and investment contracts with a discretionary participation feature.
-The standard reflects the view that an insurance contract combines features of both a financial instrument and a service contract.
-AASB 17 combines current measurement of future cash flows with the recognition of profit over the period services are provided under the contract; presents insurance service results and insurance revenue separately from insurance finance income or expenses; and requires an accounting policy choice on a portfolio-by-portfolio basis of whether to recognise all insurance finance income or expenses in surplus or deficit or partially in other comprehensive income.
+The standard reflects the view that an insurance contract combines features of both a financial instrument and a service contract, AASB 17 combines current measurement of future cash flows with the recognition of profit over the period services are provided under the contract; presents insurance service results and insurance revenue separately from insurance finance income or expenses; and requires an accounting policy choice on a portfolio-by-portfolio basis of whether to recognise all insurance finance income or expenses in surplus or deficit or partially in other comprehensive income.

 Insurance obligations will be accounted for using current values - instead of historical cost.
-The information needs be updated regularly, providing more useful information to the users of financial statements.
+The information needs to be updated regularly, providing more useful information to the users of financial statements.
 Further key principles of AASB 17 include the following:

-- insurance contracts are those where the entity accepts significant insurance risk from the policyholder; - accounted for separately are specified embedded derivatives, direct investment components and performance obligations within the insurance contract; - division of contracts into groups that are recognised and measured at a risk-adjusted present value of the future fulfilment cash flows plus or minus unearned profits cash flows plus or minus unearned profits; - the profit from contract groups is recognised over the insurance coverage period, with anticipated losses recognised immediately; and - disclosure of information so as to assess the effect that contracts have on the financial position, financial performance and cash flows of the entity, including qualitative and quantitative information about amounts recognised, significant judgements made and the nature and extent of the risks from insurance contracts.
+- insurance contracts are those where the entity accepts significant insurance risk from the policyholder; - accounted for separately are specified embedded derivatives, direct investment components and performance obligations within the insurance contract; - division of contracts into groups that are recognised and measured at a risk-adjusted present value of the future fulfilment cash flows plus or minus unearned profits cash flows plus or minus unearned profits;

+- the profit from contract groups is recognised over the insurance coverage period, with anticipated losses recognised immediately; and - disclosure of information so as to assess the effect that contracts have on the financial position, financial performance and cash flows of the entity, including qualitative and quantitative information about amounts recognised, significant judgements made and the nature and extent of the risks from insurance contracts.

-The company expects to adopt this standard from 1 July 2023.
-An implementation gap analysis (May 2020) has assessed that the adoption of this standard will have minimal impact on the company.
+The Company expects to adopt this standard from 1 July 2023.
+An implementation gap analysis was conducted in May 2020 and an impact analysis is in progress to assess the effect on the Company of the adoption of this standard.
 AASB 17 does alter some existing concepts and terminology resulting in a possible change for analysis and accounting.